 All spaces and exhibitions I have organized include my own workI have not aimed to curate, but rather to expand my own personal practice into a social environment in which I can then participate.
 I prefer loose thematic/operational frameworks where other artists can be self-determining.

 Archeospiritist Study and Consortion Initiative, Illinois.
 A series of single-evening events involving an open call for participation and a mutating specification platform.
-This stemmed from my own ongoing CDR-mix series beginning in 2006, and amplified into social events where fine attire is the order, and audio-based multiples are shared.
+This originated from my own ongoing CDR-mix series beginning in 2006, and have mutated into expositions of shared multiples, attire and cuisine.

 An exhibition for the Living Room section of the Franklin gallery.
 Artists were given shaped territories beneath a glass tabletop, based on biomimetic patterning.

 Catie Olson and I conducted this series of single-evening exhibitions in our home, working in collaboration with small groups of artists.
 Our approach was to avoid specific themes and curatorial frameworks, and allow these events to unfold as organically as possible.

 Feline Behavioral Institute.
 These group exhibitionsoften embedded into other exhibitionsbegan as a cat-themed diversion, but lately seek to push the boundaries of the feline-curatorial genre.

 This exhibition at mini dutch (Chicago) involved three phases: my own solo exhibition; a "metabolization" of my show by gallerist Lucia Fabio, featuring her own new work; a group exhibition featuring artists who also ran domestic artspaces, with the second exhibition phase as a prompt.